About Us

 Club History

 Touch football commenced in Newcastle in 1972.
 The competition was organised by the Department of Sport and Recreation.
 Newcastle City Touch Association was formed in 1974 with Peter Rymer elected as the first club president.
-Since that year Newcastle City Touch has been organising touch competitions, every year, in summer and winter.
+Since that year Newcastle City Touch has been organising touch competitions, every year.

 In the early 80’s, Newcastle City Touch Association had 293 registered teams in one summer competition with games played on Sunday mornings.
 The number of teams in that one competition made it the largest single touch competition in Australia, at the time.
 Newcastle had 16 fields on the outskirts of the International Sports Centre before the Harness Racing Club was established.
 We now have 7 floodlit fields inside the track of the harness Racing Club at Turton Road Broadmeadow.